emmanuel-akpandara/Airbnb-Listings-Intelligence-Dashboard/README.md

 ##  Dataset

-Source: Public Airbnb listing datasets (simulated or anonymized for sharing).
+Source: Provided by Thomas More University for a semester project
+        uploaded here: <a href="https://www.kaggle.com/datasets/emmanuelakpandara/airbnb-belgium-dataset">Link</a>

 ### Tables used: